 6. Credit reporting and credit information privacy

 The way in which we collect, hold, store and use credit-related information about you is similar to the ways in which we collect, hold, store and use other personal information.
-The types of credit-related information that we collect about you is detailed in sections 1 and 2 of this Policy, in addition (where you are a commercial customer or guarantor) we may sometimes seek information about assets that you hold and information about your business trading position and history.
-We will:
+The types of credit - related information that we collect about you is detailed in Sections 1 and 2 of this Policy, in addition (where you are a commercial customer or guarantor) we may sometimes seek information about assets that you hold and information about your business trading position and history.

 - use that information for several purposes, including establishing your account with us to enable us to provide you with goods and services and collect monies owing to us; and